I Cover the Waterfront: Production

-Screenplay

 Rights to the novel were bought by Edward Small and his partner Harry Goets in 1932.
-They made it through the Reliance Picture Corporation as the first of a six-film deal with United Artists.
-Reliance co-produced the film with Joseph Schenck's Art Cinema Corporation.
+The picture was made through the Reliance Picture Corporation, which co-produced it with Joseph Schenck's Art Cinema Corporation. as the first of a six-film deal with United Artists.

+Filming

-FilmingI Cover the Waterfront was filmed from mid-February to early March 1933.
+I Cover the Waterfront was filmed from mid-February to early March 1933.

 Soundtrack

 The film's title song, "I Cover the Waterfront", appears in the film only as an instrumental.
 Written by Johnny Green and Edward Heyman, the song went on to become a jazz standard recorded by many artists, including Billie Holiday, Louis Armstrong, Frank Sinatra, The Ink Spots, and Ella Fitzgerald, among others.

 Critical response

 In his review for The New York Times, film critic Mordaunt Hall called the film "a stolid and often grim picture".
 While Hall felt the drama was not as good as some of director James Cruze's previous work, the "clever acting of the principals"—especially that of Ernest Torrence—offset some of the film's shortcomings.
-Hall found some of the scenes "more shocking than suspenseful" and felt a broader adaptation of Max Miller's book may have been more interesting than the focus on the melodramatic series of incidents related to a sinister fisherman.
+Hall found some of the scenes "more shocking than suspenseful" and felt a broader adaptation of Max Miller's book may have been more interesting than the focus on the melodramatic series of incidents about a sinister fisherman.
 While acknowledging that "Colbert does well as Julie", Hall did not find her convincing as a fisherman's daughter because she does not look the type.
 Hall reserved his highest praise for Ernest Torrence in his final screen performance.
 Torrence died on May 15, 1933, shortly after the film was completed.

 John Mosher of The New Yorker described the adaptation as a "commonplace screen romance," but also praised the performance of the late Torrence, writing that he "was at the height of his power ...
 One can foresee that many pictures will be empty things for lack of him."
 Variety said: "Rather than an adaption of the Max Miller book, this is a homemade studio yarn carrying the original’s title", calling it "a moderately entertaining picture ...
 The late Ernest Torrence has the meat part and his performance is in keeping with the standard he had set for himself.
 A pretty tough assignment they gave him, one in which it was necessary to capture sympathy in face of the worst sort of opposition from the script.
 He'll be sorely missed on the screen."